Oswego Netherlands: History

 In his first professional season, at age 17, Baseball Hall of Fame member Bob Lemon played for Oswego in 1938.
 In 75 games, Lemon hit .312 with 7 home runs as a hitter for Oswego.
 After advancing to the major leagues as a hitter, Lemon switched to pitching in 1946, leading to his pitching career with 7 All-Star game selections and 207 career wins.
 Playing as an outfielder in 1938, Lemon has been signed by the Cleveland Indians to a contract for $100.00 per month before reporting to Oswego.

 The Oswego Netherlands placed second in 1939, becoming an affiliate of the Washington Senators.
 Oswego ended the eight–team Canadian–American League season with a record of 69–53, placing second and finishing 12.0 games behind the first place Amsterdam Rugmakers.
 Art Funk and Blaine Kunes served as managers.
-In the 1st round of playoff, Amsterdam Rugmakers defeated Oswego 4 games to 2.
+In the first round of playoffs, the Amsterdam Rugmakers defeated Oswego 4 games to 2.

 In their final season of play, the Oswego Netherlands placed sixth in the Canadian–American League and did not qualify for the playoffs.
 The Netherlands ended the 1940 season with a record of 58–63, as Blaine Kunes and Art Funk again served as managers.
 Oswego finished 25.0 games behind the first place Ottawa-Ogdensburg Senators in the final regular season standings.

 Oswego did not continue play in the 1941 Canadian–American League, as the franchise folded following the 1940 season.
 Oswego has not hosted another minor league team.